 The stage is based on how far the cancer has grown or spread through the eye.
 It also tells if the cancer has spread to other parts of your body.

-Both eye lymphoma and melanoma can be a stage 1, 2, 3, or 4.
+Eye melanoma can be a stage 1, 2, 3, or 4.
 The lower the number, the less the cancer has spread.
-A higher number, like stage 4, means a more serious cancer that has spread past the eye.
+A higher number, like stage 4, means the cancer is more serious and has spread outside the eye..

-Sometimes doctors use a COMS group staging system for eye melanoma.
-This system divides eye melanomas into small, medium, and large based on the size of the tumor.
+Sometimes doctors use a different way to stage eye melanoma.
+Instead of numbers, the cancer is called small, medium, or large depending on the size of the tumor..

 Ask the doctor about the cancer stage and what it means for you.